Wildlife and protected area management

 Wild meat

-FAO's Involvement
+FAO's involvement

 Sustainable Wildlife Management Programme

-In October 2017, FAO, in collaboration with the Centre for International Forestry Research and World Agroforestry (CIFOR-ICRAF), Wildlife Conservation Society (WCS) and the French Agricultural Research Centre for International Development (CIRAD), launched the Sustainable Wildlife Management (SWM) Programme.
+In October 2017, FAO, in collaboration with the Centre for International Forestry Research and World Agroforestry (CIFOR-ICRAF), the Wildlife Conservation Society (WCS) and the French Agricultural Research Centre for International Development (CIRAD), launched the Sustainable Wildlife Management (SWM) Programme.
 This Programme is funded by the European Union with co-funding from the French Global Environment Facility and the French Development Agency.

 For more information, please visit: https://www.fao.org/swm-programme